 Co-occuring Cocaine Abuse

-Cocaine addiction accounted for almost 6% of all admissions to drug abuse treatment programs.
+Cocaine addiction accounted for almost six percent of all admissions to drug abuse treatment programs.
 The majority of cases (68% in 2013) smoke crack and likely use cocaine with other substances.
-Cocaine treatment should put in mind that drug addiction is a complex disease involving changes in the brain as well as a wide range of social, familial, and other environmental factors, hence, treatment for cocaine should tackle this broad aspect as well as any other co-occurring mental disorders that require additional behavioral or pharmacological interventions.
+When discussing cocaine treatment, it is important to keep in mind that drug addiction is a complex disease involving changes in the brain as well as a wide range of social, familial, and other environmental factors.
+Hence, treatment for cocaine should tackle this broad range of factors as well as any other co-occurring mental disorders that require additional behavioral or pharmacological interventions.

 Cocaine abuse in the United States is considered a serious problem.
 A 2019 survey found that an estimated 671,000 people over 12 years old used cocaine for the first time last year.
 Cocaine is considered highly addictive and is associated with numerous mental and physical health problems.
 However, with the right treatment, many people are able to overcome their cocaine addiction.

 Cocaine (also known as coke, C, flake, snow, crack, and blow) is a drug derived from the leaves of the coca plant which is native to South America.
 According to the National Institute on Drug Abuse, about 15% of people in the United States have tried cocaine.
 It’s highly addictive and is illegal.

 Cocaine is a stimulant, meaning it increases your body’s alertness and energy.
 It works by stimulating the neuropathways in your brain, making you feel talkative, energetic, and euphoric.
 Cocaine is highly addictive.
 You can get hooked to it even if you only tried it once.

 When it comes to mental health disorders, co-occurring cocaine addiction may be a secondary disorder used to cover up for the emotional toll from behavioral problems.